BW-TT-158-AirBnB/Data-Science-Unit3-and-Unit4/README.md

 [Our Product Vision Document](https://docs.google.com/document/d/1htIpgcacMnqSJzSg7gRUsczSHdtJNUmgpVmT16_MQu4/edit?usp=sharing)

-# Project Name
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).

 ## Project Description
 The purpose of this project is to make a tool for someone looking to rent out there space through Airbnb.
 It will help them to determine what will be a good price to list for, based on parameters they specify.